 Moreover, when exposed to numerous practice tests, you get accustomed to them.
 As such, the level of confidence increases and puts nervousness at bay.
 The practice tests have an extensive database of questions.
 So, when you take these tests repeatedly, you won’t be surprised when appearing for the main exam.

 What do the practice tests look like?

 The practice test should mirror the actual thing.
 It means a good practice test shouldn’t be less than a replica of the actual Alberta leaners test.
 That way, you can pass the exam effectively and faster.
-Here is how the practice tests should look like.
+Here is what the practice tests should look like.

 - Kind of questions – Because no written tests could be the same, the practice tests should draw questions from the driver’s handbook.
 Similar to the real exam, they need to cover topics on traffic law, warning signs, regulatory signs, direction signs, and so on.
-Apart from that, the practice test should include different rules of the road including parking regulations and road markings in Alberta.
+Apart from that, the practice test should include different rules of the road, including parking regulations and road markings in Alberta.